kevinboone/vlc-server/REST-API.md

 Note that none of the above is remotely relevant when playing network streams.

-The `vlc-server` program includes APIs for listing files because it is intended for use in remote control applications.
-The client that is coordinating the media playback will likely not be on the same host as the server, and probably will not know what files are available except by querying the `vlc-server` instance.
+The `libvlc-server` utility includes APIs for listing files because it is intended for use in remote control applications.
+The client that is coordinating the media playback will likely not be on the same host as the server, and probably will not know what files are available except by querying the `libvlc-server` instance.

 ## Playlist

-Everything played by `vlc-server` is in a playlist, even if it's a list of only one item.
+Everything played by `libvlc-server` is in a playlist, even if it's a list of only one item.
 The general procedure for playing media is: